Stay connected with our research, highlights, accomplishments and GSL with the monthly PNNL Energy Storage Newsletter.

-Through independent testing and validation of grid energy storage technologies, the GSL facility will develop and promulgate rigorous grid performance standards and requirements that span the entire energy storage R&D development cycle—from basic materials synthesis to advanced prototyping.
-This mission focuses on three outcomes that address critical challenges in grid energy storage development:
+Through independent testing and validation of grid energy storage technologies, the GSL facility will develop and implement rigorous grid performance standards and requirements that span the entire energy storage R&D development cycle—from basic materials synthesis to advanced prototyping.
+This mission focuses on four outcomes that address critical challenges in grid energy storage development:

-- Validate: Enabling independent testing of next-generation grid energy storage materials and systems under realistic grid operating conditions.
+Validate: Independent testing of next-generation energy storage materials and systems (less than 100kW) under realistic grid operating conditions.